-We've taken the facts and the stats so you can follow the journey of rubbish from in land right out to our ocean.
-Follow The Ugly Journey of our Trash to learn how different kinds of debris threaten marine life.
+We've taken the facts and the stats so you can follow the journey of rubbish from inland right out to our ocean.
+Check out The Ugly Journey of Our Trash and discover how our rubbish threatens marine life.

 Unsightly, dangerous and destructive.
 You understand the devastating impact trash has on our ocean and you know the role scuba divers play to prevent, remove and report debris found underwater.
 Mobilize your troops into action by teaching the Dive Against Debris Distinctive Specialty.